Graduate will Teach For America

-He views Teach for America as an opportunity to combine education and social change in an up close and personal way.
-In his second year of Teach for America, he plans to begin a master’s degree program in education and social change at the University of Miami.
+He views Teach For America as an opportunity to combine education and social change in an up-close and personal way.
+In his second year of Teach For America, he plans to begin a master’s degree program in education and social change at the University of Miami.

-Bos-Lun arrived at Wheaton with plenty of community service and real-world experience fueling his passion to connect with and to help others.
+Bos-Lun arrived at Wheaton with plenty of community service and real-world experience fueling his passion to connect with and help others.
 He had attended the United World College in New Mexico, a two-year school embracing cross-cultural unity, where he got to know students from all over the world.
 He also had gained valuable experience as a volunteer for City Year in Washington, D.C., where he spent 60 hours a week working with middle school students.

 “I saw kids deemed ‘unteachable’ who were taught, and ‘unreachable’ kids who were reached,” he says.
 “The experience deepened my commitment to the idea that our country has more than enough resources to solve the social problems we face, and I saw through the faces of kids I worked with that I was capable of being part of that.”